 The 4th Survivor– Unlock this minigame by completing either scenario with an A rank, which means you must complete a scenario in under 2 hours and 30 minutes, and never use a first aid spray even once.
 This can be unlocked in every home version of the game.

-This mission sees us play as Umbrella mercenary HUNK (Human Unit Never Killed) as he attempts to escape from the sewers and through the police station to the helipad.
+This mission sees us play as Umbrella mercenary HUNK (a charming mistranslation of ‘Hank’ that’s stuck and has since become canon) as he attempts to escape from the sewers and through the police station to the helipad.
 HUNK cannot pick up any items and the path to the helipad is swarming with massive waves of enemies, including some of the largest crowds of zombies in the entire game.
 HUNK does pack some heat, carrying a handgun, shotgun, and a magnum, but has limited ammo and only two green and blue herb mixes.
 I highly recommend entering each new area with the shotgun equipped, and the aim button held down so that you’ll instantly snap to whatever enemy is closest.
 This can be handy for getting the first hit in on a crowd, but use your head once you see whatever is actually in the room.
 You might want to swap to the magnum, or even just try to outmaneuver the enemies altogether.
 The camera actively fights you in this mode, hiding enemy placement out of sight until the last second, so be on your toes.

 The Tofu Survivor– Unlock this minigame by completing both the A and B scenarios, one after another, until you’ve played for a total of six scenarios, each getting an A rank.
 This can be unlocked in every home version of the game.